Joseph-T-Nguyen/MiniProjects/README.md

 # Mini Projects
-Repository for some small projects using HTML, CSS and JavaScript.
+A collection for some small projects using HTML, CSS and JavaScript.